MicrosoftDocs/powerbi-docs/powerbi-docs/sample-opportunity-analysis.md

 Clearly our partners are doing a better job than non-partners selling to customers.
 It might make sense to funnel more deals through our partners.

 ### Opportunity Count by Region and Stage
-This page of the report looks at similar data as the previous page but breaks it down by region and stage.
+This page of the report looks at data similar to the data on the previous page but breaks it down by region and stage.

 ![Region Stage Counts page](media/sample-opportunity-analysis/opportunity5.png)